nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The flow for `FilterCommand#execute` is as such:

-1. The tag to be used for filtering is retrieved from the user input
+1. The attributes to be used for filtering is retrieved from the user input

-2. The tag input will then be parsed into the filter parser which will then return a new Filter Command
+2. The attribute input will then be parsed into the filter parser which will then return a new Filter Command

-3. The filter command will then be immediately executed to filter the current list of students via their assigned tags
+3. The filter command will then be immediately executed to filter the current list of students via their assigned attributes

 4. The result list of students will then be shown back to the user via the dashboard

+###Design Consideration

+**Common Behaviours**
+1. Parse certain attribute to filter
+2. Parse certain keyword to filter
+3. Return immediately if attribute is valid and list do not contain keyword
+4. Return immediately if attribute is valid and list contain keyword
+5. Exception thrown immediately if attribute is invalid

+**Aspect: How filter executes:**
+* **Alternative 1 (current choice):** Update the list of students using ModelManager
+  * Pros: Extension to more classes allowing the program to be conducted with more OOP hence providing a more stable structure
+  * Cons: It can be a hassle for users to read the code as they will have to take into account multiple classes that contributes to the function
+* **Alternative 2:** Update the list of students within FilterCommand
+  * Pros: Increase code readability for users
+  * Cons: Increase code duplication due to lesser OOP.

 ## Student Editing